Aadarsh805/WorkedIn/README.md

 But make sure to raise an issue first before working on any feature and always create a different branch than main while working on any feature or bug

-Be sure to read the <a href="https://github.com/Garvit1809/WorkedIn/blob/Documentation/CONTRIBUTING.md" target="_blank">Workedin Contributor Guide</a> on how to get started with the project and start contributing 😁.
+Be sure to read the <a href="https://github.com/Garvit1809/WorkedIn/blob/Documentation/CONTRIBUTING.md" target="_blank">WorkedIn Contributor Guide</a> on how to get started with the project and start contributing 😁.

 ---
 # 🧰 Tools & Packages